At Epic Dentistry for Kids we are able to provide sedation

 This anti-anxiety method is often used during a dental visit.
 It is administered with a mixture of oxygen and a gas that has a calming effect.

 After treatment, oxygen is administered for 5-10 minutes.
-The effects wear off almost immediately and side effects are rare.
+The effects wear off almost immediately, and side effects are rare.
+You can learn more about nitrous oxide here.